Skip to main content

 Caffeine tolerance varies.
 It's affected by a range of factors, including your weight, your health, your medications and how sensitive you are to caffeine.
 People with asthma or heart problems are more likely to experience problems.
 So are kids and teens.

-According to the U.S. Food and Drug Administration (FDA), less than 400 milligrams of caffeine a day is probably safe for most healthy adults.
-That's about four or five cups of coffee.
-(Or about 27 cups of decaf.
-Despite the name, it does contain some caffeine.)
+According to the U.S. Food and Drug Administration (FDA), 400 milligrams of caffeine a day is probably a safe amount for most healthy adults.
+That's about two or three 12-ounce cups of regular coffee.
+(If you drink decaf, remember: Despite the name, it does contain small amounts of caffeine.)

 It also matters how quickly caffeine is consumed.
 According to FDA, it takes about four to six hours for your body to process about half of the caffeine you consume.